awslabs/aws-well-architected-labs/Security/100_Basic_Identity_and_Access_Management_User_Group_Role/Lab_Guide.md

 14. In the User Name list, click the name of the intended MFA user.
 15. Click the **Security credentials** tab.
 Next to **Assigned MFA device**, click the **edit** icon.
 ![iam-user-mfa](Images/iam-user-mfa.png)
 16. You can now use this administrator user instead of your root user for this AWS account.
-It is a best practice to use least a least privileged approach to granting permissions, not everyone needs full administrator access!
+It is a best practice to use least privileged access approach to granting permissions, not everyone needs full administrator access!

 ### 1.2 Create Administrator IAM Role
 To create an administrator role for yourself (and other administrators) to be used with the administrator user and group you just created: